The Mayor's Office for Economic Opportunity311Search all NYC.gov websites

 NYC Training Guide

 NYC Opportunity partnered with NYC Small Business Services to develop this new online tool for job training seekers to learn about different options for accessing occupational training.
-The site features provider outcomes and student reviews, to allow for better decision making for users.
-This program is no longer funded by NYC Opportunity.
+The site features provider outcomes and student reviews, to allow for better decision making by users.
+This program is currently inactive.

 Scholars at Work

-Scholars at Work connects NYC high school Career and Technical Education (CTE) programs and college students to job exploration and paid internship opportunities.
-Scholars at Work participants receive work-readiness training on site at their schools.
-A sub-set of student participants are also offered the opportunity to have paid internships at transportation or manufacturing companies.
+Scholars at Work connected NYC high school Career and Technical Education (CTE) programs and college students to job exploration and paid internship opportunities.
+Scholars at Work participants received work-readiness training on site at their schools.
+A sub-set of student participants were also offered the opportunity to have paid internships at transportation or manufacturing companies.
 NYC Opportunity supported this program in its early years of development, and performance data indicated it was having success with participants.
 NYC Opportunity, in partnership with DOE and SBS, launched an evaluation of the program in 2017.
-This program is no longer funded by NYC Opportunity.
+The program was folded into the existing NYC Public Schools initiative called Industry Scholars.
+This program is currently inactive.

 Scholars at Work Evaluation Reports